erikdubois/Arc-Theme-Colora/README.md

 The initial names will be

-  Arc
+  Arc-Sun
-  Arc-Dark
+  Arc-Dark-Sun
-  Arc-Darker
+  Arc-Darker-Sun

-We will change the names manually.
+You have to change the names manually.
 Easier then looking in the files where to change what.

 I copy them manually to ~/.themes were I can make further enhancements and changes.